 Australia's NAB posts flat Q3 cash profit as bad debts, costs rise

-[SYDNEY] National Australia Bank , the country's No.3 lender by market value, on Wednesday reported flat growth in third-quarter cash profit and flagged more expenses related to customer remediation in the second half of fiscal 2019.
+NATIONAL Australia Bank, the country's No 3 lender by market value, on Wednesday reported flat growth in third-quarter cash profit and flagged more expenses related to customer remediation in the second half of fiscal 2019.

-Australia's biggest banks have already paid over A$8 billion (S$7.48 billion) in regulatory and remediation costs to wronged customers after an inquiry last year found widespread misconduct in the nation's financial sector.
+Australia's biggest banks have already paid over A$8 billion (S$7.5 billion) in regulatory and remediation costs to wronged customers after an inquiry last year found widespread misconduct in the nation's financial sector.

 Azib Khan, banking analyst at stockbroker Morgans Financial, said his estimate was for an additional after-tax charge of A$500 million.